If you aren't nervous about labour and delivery, you're either in denial

 Be ready to wait

 Unlike what you see in films and on television, most women labour for hours before they even go to the hospital.
 Indeed, many couples find it more comfortable to spend the initial stages of labour at home.
-Besides, many maternity units prefer you to come when your contractions are regular and close together.
+Besides, many maternity units prefer you to come when your contractions are regular and close together."We ended up watching a video together at home during early labour," says David.
+"Not only was it a good way to relax, but it was really very bonding."

 Being there